airbr/morganwebdev.org/content/posts/github-mentoring.md

 # Use a good Image

 * For better or worse, Github includes your profile image with every link to a repository shared on mediums such as Linked or for example in Slack.
 It is the image that unfurls when a repository is linked somewhere so may as well make your image a good one to make a good impression!
-If you have a good photo you like of you that is arguably the best and most likely to build a connection.
+If you have a good photo or personalized image like even a bitmoji of you that you that is arguably the best and most likely to build a connection.

 ### what are the common issues?